Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 questions about crete

-This one often makes me smile… not because it is impossible, but because it can be really expensive.
-If you want to visit Elafonisi (or even Balos) and you did not rent a car to do so on your own, then check a transfer company or even better book an organized tour.
+This one makes me smile, not because it is impossible, but because it can be expensive.
+If you want to visit Elafonisi (or even Balos) and have not rented a car, check a transfer company or, even better, book an organized tour.

 This guide will get you started on the ways to get to Elafonisi.